casper-network/docs/source/docs/casper/design/consensus.md

 You can study deep on the consensus-related algorithms and mathematical theorems in the [Casper Highway Whitepaper](https://arxiv.org/pdf/2101.02159.pdf).

-    We will be using the terms 'node' and 'validator` to describe the same component in this document.
+    We will be using the terms 'node' and 'validator' to describe the same component in this document.

 ## What is Highway?